m3nu/go-cheat/README.md

 ## Installing
-Download the binary release for your platform from the Release page.
+Download the binary release for your platform from the [Releases](https://github.com/m3nu/go-cheat/releases).

 ## Modifying Cheatsheets
 The value of `cheat` is that it allows you to create your own cheatsheets - the